ngtruongthanh98/swarm-learning-to-detect-heart-diseases-by-ecg/README.md

 The project's tech stack includes:

-- Model ANN (Python)
+- Model CNN, SVM (Python)
-- Backend: Golang
+- Backend: Flask
 - Frontend: NuxtJS (VueJS)
-- Cloud service: GCP (or AWS)

 By leveraging the power of swarm learning and big data, we aim to create a model that can accurately detect heart disease and improve patient outcomes.